jsiek/deduce/BalancedBST.md

 ![Diagram of left and right rotation](https://www.dropbox.com/scl/fi/lob6iu0xc8zyg51tlvfqg/Rotate.png?rlkey=de7qa94a2ganr4dustmm30axn&raw=1)

-Notice that a right rotation decreases the height of the node labeled `x` and increases the height of the node labeled `y`.
+Notice that a right rotation decreases the height of the node labeled `y` and increases the height of the node labeled `x`.
 The left rotation does the opposite.
 Also notice that the rotations do not change the ordering of the tree with respect to an in-order traversal.
-The tree on the left has an in-order traversal of `A,y,B,x,C` and so does the tree on right right.
+The tree on the left has an in-order traversal of `A,x,B,y,C` and so does the tree on right right.
 Thus, the search operation will yield the same results for the two trees.